[horizontal rule]

 Note: If a standard deadline falls on a weekend, the deadline is moved to the next working day.

-Orders should be placed through the department office on forms provided by the bookstore.
+Orders should be placed through the academic unit office on forms provided by the bookstore or online as may be available.

 It is not the ASU Bookstore’s responsibility to furnish desk copies of textbooks used in a class.
-The faculty member and the department are responsible for securing desk copies in advance of need from the publisher.
+The course instructor is responsible for securing desk copies in advance of need from the publisher.

 Emergencies

-If an emergency does not allow sufficient time to get a desk copy from the publisher, a copy may be secured from the ASU Bookstore by means of a properly approved department requisition.
-At this time, the book will be charged to the department.
-When the desk copy from the publisher is turned in to the bookstore, the previous charge will be credited to the department.
+If an emergency does not allow sufficient time to get a desk copy from the publisher, a copy may be secured from the ASU Bookstore by means of a properly approved academic unit requisition.
+At this time, the book will be charged to the academic unit.
+When the desk copy from the publisher is turned in to the bookstore, the previous charge will be credited to the academic unit.
 Credit will be allowed only if the desk copy from the publisher is turned in to the bookstore within 60 days of the date the bookstore copy was issued.

 skip navigation bar